All SBPL locations will be closed from Thursday November 28 through Friday, November 29 for Thanksgiving.

 City Hall and El Paseo

-The City was still forced to take additional steps to control and reduce costs by nearly eliminating all hourly employees, delaying projects, and reducing services.
+Even with emergency relief funding, the City was still forced to take additional steps to control and reduce costs by nearly eliminating all hourly employees, delaying projects, and reducing services.
 Some examples of this have been reducing staff or not filling open positions in nearly all City departments – including Public Safety.
 The City has cut nearly all hourly employees and over 130,000 hours of work in the Parks and Recreation Department, reduced the Library’s operating hours and other measures.
 Overall, the current Fiscal Year’s budget required a 2% permanent expenditure reduction for all General Fund operating departments.

 2